 Sjors Verhaak

 I am a doctoral candidate in political thought whose research examines the ecological crisis from the standpoint of political theory.
-More specifically, my dissertation investigates the role of Earth—in its narrative, metaphoric, and imaginative dimensions—not only in environmental politics, but in politics writ large.
-It does so through a series of interrelated investigations: the emergence of the metaphor of Spaceship Earth in the 1960s and its diffusion into the planetary imaginary; the theoretical underpinnings of the Rights of Nature movement, with an emphasis on the Earth community as an ontological community of being; and the discursive figure of Gaia in the environmental humanities.
+More specifically, my dissertation investigates the role of Earth—in its narrative, metaphoric, and imaginative dimensions—not only in environmental politics, but in planetary politics writ large.
+It does so through a series of interrelated investigations: the emergence of the metaphor of Spaceship Earth in the 1960s and its diffusion into the planetary imaginary; the theoretical underpinnings of the Rights of Nature movement, with an emphasis on the Earth community as an ontological community of being; and the discursive figure of Gaia in the environmental humanities and Gaia theory.
 In weaving these strands together, guided by a structuring focus on the conceptual role of Earth, I aim to cultivate a distinctive multi-species and post-anthropocentric approach to contemporary democratic theorizing, while reorienting political theory to the imaginaries that both sustain—and are sustained by—politics.

 latest posts